data-integrations/wrangler/demos/parsing-hl7-ccda-xml-files.md

 drop body
 rename body_1_1 body

-// Now we are ready to parse as XML
+// Now it is ready to be parses as XML:

 parse-as-xml body

-// Use XPATH directive to extract only the elements needs.
+// Use the `xpath` directive to extract only the required elements.
-// Can also use XPATH-ARRAY to extract array of elements.
+// Alternatively, use the `xpath-array` directive to extract an array of elements.
 // Extract Custodian and Patient MRN

 xpath body ASGN_AUTH_NM /ClinicalDocument/custodian/assignedCustodian/representedCustodianOrganization/name